The topic of email monetization is a hot one. It seems the age-old question for a myriad of publishers is this:

 Last but certainly not least, the importance of testing should never be underestimated, even by the more experienced publishers.
 In a way, you’ve already done some qualification: your email lists are filled with people who want to receive emails from you.
 To avoid the risk of alienating your subscribers, it’s critical to run A/B tests when trying out new things for your email campaigns.

-Email is a critical channel in terms of customer engagement and monetizing subscriber lists requires a delicate touch.
-You have to make sure it’s more of a supplement to your content rather than the central focus of your email.
-The balance between maximal revenue and your subscriber’s perceived value can be achieved by choosing the right solution such as PowerInbox that offers a complete email and newsletter monetization package.
+Email is a critical channel for online business in terms of customer engagement and monetizing subscriber lists requires a delicate touch.
+You want to make sure it’s more of a supplement to your content rather than the central focus of your email.
+In monetizing your email list, the balance between maximal revenue and your subscriber’s perceived value can be achieved by choosing the right solution such as Jeeng that offers a complete package to monetize email lists.
 That way, you’re positioning yourself on track to achieve your top priority: increased revenue.